iotaledger/streams/documentation/docs/welcome.md

 ---
-description: IOTA Streams can be used for the integration of an IOTA Wallet into your application.
+description: You can use IOTA Streams to integrate the IOTA Wallet into your application.
 image: /img/logo/wallet_light.png
 keywords:
 - requirements